Happy World Egg Day! How will you be enjoying YOUR eggs today? Why not try them Ukrainian Style…

 Eggs for Dinner Recipe- fried, baked or scrambled!

 Dinner doesn’t have to be hard.
 I’ve started making easier dinners, especially throughout the week when I’m running from work to home and back out to kids activities in the evenings!
 I eat eggs for breakfast daily, but growing up on fried egg sandwiches, I’ve always loved eating them for lunch and dinner too.
-And since I also grew up on perogies, these Ukrainian style eggs are the ultimate comfort food.
+And since I also grew up on perogies, these Ukrainian style eggs for dinner recipe are the ultimate comfort food.
 You can eat them fried, baked or scrambled!

 Versatile Egg Recipe